Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Experiments

 \subsection{Convergence Performance}

 In this section, we validate the convergence performance of the AGD algorithm from different aspects.
 We first test the convergence of the algorithm under kNN, kernel regression, decision tree (CART), and random forest (RF).
 The training of CART and RF is completed by the “scikit-learn” package in Python.
 The hyperparameters of each ML method are determined through grid search.
 Specifically, we manually discretize the value space of hyperparameters and select the best hyperparameters in the prediction model according to prediction performance.
+The iteration stops when the step size is below $10^{-5}$ or the solution exceeds the upper or lower bound.
 Finally, we use the Armijo principle to select the step size (for a comparison between Armijo step size and diminishing step size, see Section \ref{sec::appd-step-compare}).
+All computations were carried out on Python 3.10, with an Inter i7-9750H processor which has 32.0 GB of RAM.

 The performance of our algorithms can be evaluated according to two criteria: (1) convergence and (2) the change of objective value in each iteration.

-We first compare the convergence performance under the newsvendor pricing problem.
+We first compare the convergence performance of the newsvendor pricing problem on the simulated dataset.
 According to Figure \ref{fig::converge}, we find that all four models are able to descent towards the local optimum.
 Among them, kernel regression and CART perform better, indicating that they have more accurate estimates of profit and gradient.
 Note that the priority of these two weight methods not always holds true, but depends on whether the weight method gives an accurate prediction on the model.
 As shown in Figure \ref{subfig::converge-gap}, we also find that the AGD algorithm has an relatively high converge rate.
 Among four weight functions, the gap of kNN, kernel regression and CART is below 5\%.